daoyuan98/Relation-CZSL/README.md

 ```

 ## Training
-Training scripts will be provided upon further requests.
+Training scripts will be provided in future updates.